irskep/ninetyfive/Readme.md

 Draggable window element.
 You must provide size via the `style` prop.
 Built-in close button.

-Notes:
-- Use `windowStyle` to set size.
+Use `windowStyle` to set size.
 The window is initially centered by flexbox, so you don't need to necessarily make it a constant size.

 **props**
   - `title`: `string`